 Here’s something you may not know.
 To my knowledge, ALL cruise ships operate a cashless system while on board.
 We had to tell RC how we would like to settle our onboard account.
 Our options were:

 - bank transfer

-Tip: RC don’t inform you of this before hand but if you pay your account bay any means other than cash, you are charged a %5 convenience fee in the casino every time you use your ship card to purchase chips at the tables.
+Tip: RC don’t inform you of this beforehand but if you pay your account by any means other than cash, you are charged a %5 convenience fee in the casino every time you use your ship card to purchase chips at the tables.